 The Agency was formed in 1986 as a Joint Powers Authority by the County of Orange and cities in Orange County, California.
-The Agency was created to plan, design, finance, construct, and operate the Foothill (State Route 241) and Eastern (State Route 241, State Route 261, and State Route 133) Toll Roads.
+The Agency was created to plan, design, finance, construct, and operate a 15-mile toll road, known as the San Joaquin Hills (State Route 73) Toll Road.

-Planning began in the 1970s when local transportation studies identified the need for new highways, including the Foothill and Eastern Transportation Corridors (State Route 241, State Route 261, and State Route 133), to serve Orange County's growing population.
+Planning began in the 1970s when local transportation studies identified the need for new highways, including the San Joaquin Hills Transportation Corridor (State Route 73), to serve Orange County's growing population.
 In the early 1980s, the corridor was envisioned as a free highway funded through state or federal gas-tax revenues, but with a shortage of gas-tax revenues to fund transportation improvements and increasing costs of building new roads, local officials began to study alternative ways to fund road projects.

 In the mid-1980s, two state laws were passed authorizing the Agency to collect tolls and development impact fees to fund road construction.
 With a pledged revenue stream from future tolls, the Agency issued nonrecourse, toll-revenue bonds to fund road construction, rather than relying on the uncertainty of state gas-tax revenue.
-The Agency also reached an agreement with the California Department of Transportation (Caltrans) to assume ownership, liability, and maintenance of the State Route 241, State Route 261, and State Route 133 Toll Roads as part of the state highway system.
+The Agency also reached an agreement with the California Department of Transportation (Caltrans) to assume ownership, liability, and maintenance of the State Route 73 Toll Road as part of the state highway system.
 This agreement eliminated the need for the Agency to seek additional funding sources for road maintenance.

-In 1993, the first 3.2-mile segment of the Foothill (State Route 241) Toll Road opened to traffic, the first toll road in Southern California to use FasTrak®, an electronic toll-collection system that allowed drivers to pay tolls without stopping at a toll booth.
-Today, more than 200,000 transactions are recorded on the State Route 241, State Route 261, and State Route 133 Toll Roads every weekday, serving as an important, timesaving alternative route to local freeways and arterial roads.
+In 1996, the State Route 73 Toll Road opened to traffic, the first publicly operated toll road in Southern California.
+Today, more than 90,000 transactions are recorded on the State Route 73 Toll Road every weekday, serving as an important, time-saving alternative route to Interstate 405 and Interstate 5 Freeways.